xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

-By default, all declared resources would be started with all existing jersey extensions (filters, exception mappers, etc.). **Servlets and http filters are not started** (guicey disables all web extensions to avoid their (confusing) appearance in console)
+By default, all declared resources would be started with all existing jersey extensions (filters, exception mappers, etc.). **Servlets and http filters are not started** (Guicey disables all web extensions to avoid their confusing appearance in the console)

 ## Selecting resources